Pete Astudillo: 2003–2009: Enfoque Musical and Selena ¡Vive!

 On July 9, 2003, Astudillo announced plans to release his first album in over two years, emphasizing quality over frequency and aiming to reconnect with the Mexican music market.
 Astudillo remarked that the project had blended romantic cumbias, pop, Colombian influences, and rock elements.
 He wanted the album to showcase his diverse musical passions and wanted to target a younger audience.
-Astudillo initiated negotiations with Universal Music Group, Univison, and Sony for a distribution deal for his album.
+Astudillo initiated negotiations with Universal Music Group, Univision, and Sony for a distribution deal for his album.

 In 2005, Astudillo became a co-host for Enfoque Musical, an entertainment TV program broadcast in South Texas.
-Astudillo took part in the all-star Selena ¡Vive!, a benefit concert commemorating the 10th anniversary of the singer's death, where he performed "Como Te Extrano".
+Astudillo took part in the all-star televised Selena ¡Vive!, a benefit concert commemorating the 10th anniversary of Selena's death, where he performed "Como Te Extrano".
 Juan Martin Ovalle of the Fort Worth Star-Telegram observed that Astudillo performed the track with full intensity.
 Olivia Ruiz of The Fresno Bee and Rogelio Olivas of the Tucson Citizen, regarded Astudillo's performance of "Como Te Extrano" as one of the most emotionally charged moments of the concert.
 Ruiz noted that Astudillo's rendition moved those in attendance to tears, including Selena's mother, Marcela.
 Astudillo was the master of ceremonies for the 2006 Little Miss Fitness held in McAllen.

 2010–present: Ruido Añejo and Pete Astudillo y Tekno-Mex

 By 2010, Astudillo was the lead singer for his rock en español band Ruido Añejo.
 The group consisted of Astudillo, Ojeda, bassist Adriel Ramirez, guitar-producer Manuel "Meatt" Riojas, guitarist Ruben Rea, and drummer Frankie Diaz de Leon.
 The group's debut album, Salvación, was released in 2013.
 It took influences from Guns N' Roses, Matchbox Twenty, Train, Bon Jovi, and the Chris Perez Band.
 The album featured a revamped version of "Como Te Extrano" as well as a 1980s power ballad rendition of "Como la Flor", and the ballad "Quiero Llorar".
 Ruido Añejo strategically decided to debut their softer material at the 2013 Tejano Music Awards as a means to appeal to the traditional audience.
-They were concerned that performing their hard rock songs might deter them.
+They were concerned that performing the heavier songs might deter them.

-He participated as one of the judges for TeleFutura's Buscando a la Doble de Selena competition show.
-He performed during the first annual Fiesta de la Flor in May 2016, and the second annual's event in March 2017.
+Astudillo participated as one of the judges for TeleFutura's Buscando a la Doble de Selena (2010) competition show.
+He performed during the first annual Fiesta de la Flor in May 2016, and in March 2017.
 Astudillo collaborated on the Christmas music song "Que Empiece La Fiesta" (2015) with Stefani Montiel, Ricky Valenz, and Raul Sanchez.
 Astudillo recorded "Se Que Pensabas" with Grupo Quemado for their album, A Tribute to Joe "Wajo" Carmona (2017).
 Astudillo introduced his new band, Pete Astudillo and Tekno-Mex, during the October 2017 annual Bootfest in Victoria, Texas.
 The group consisted of Ojeda, Ricky Landeros, Juan Garza, Sonja de la Paz Garcia, and Diego Garcia.
 Sunny Sauceda recorded "Por La Madrugada" (2018) featuring Astudillo.
 In 2019, Astudillo released "El Rey del Ritmo" which featured Erick Sanchez.
 Astudillo recorded a duet with Isabel Marie on "Camina Conmigo" for her Sigueme (2019) album.